Dkspawner1/BSSCalculator/README.md

 [x] Functioning JSON file which gets serialized and deserialized into my class objects.<br />

 # Json Example (only common, rare and epic bees added for now)
-## Example of one bee and their stats
+## Example each rarity of bee and how it's stored and formated in my JSON
 ```json
 [
   {